Lys-san/T-Linkage/README.md

 The main files of this programm are `TLinkage.cpp` and `settings.h`.

-`TLinkage.cpp` contains the main function with JLinkage algorithm.
+`TLinkage.cpp` contains the main function with TLinkage algorithm.

-`settings.h` defines the global parameters to use for testing (threshold, number of inliers/outliers etc...)
+`settings.h` defines the global parameters to use for testing (threshold, number of inliers/outliers etc...) that you may want to modify.

 Other files define classes and functions used in `TLinkage.cpp`.